|

 As fate would have it, for a time Matt Umanov was the only man to go to for ivory in the New York area.
 Once production

 began, Dan &/or Ampeg would purchase their ivory from Matt Umanov.
-Matt goes on to say "eventually they found their own
+Matt goes on to say "Eventually they found their own

 supply source as after awhile I didn't hear from them anymore."